1365 Alberni Highway, Parksville, British Columbia., V9P 2B9

 XI.
 Resources & Equipment

 We have a hand as well as priority shipping of more parts.
-However, not only do we have the qualified staff, and resources to achieve the requirements of this contract, we also have dedicated facilities for the continuous of the manufacturing of the SUV insert modules.
-One very large bay is dedicated to the cell manufacturing, another building is just for electrical.
+One very large bay is dedicated to part manufacturing, another building is just for electrical.
 To add to those, we have a dedicated paint booth, 3 Bays for CNC cutting and forming of sheet metal parts and one more for part installation (steps and bumpers, etc.).
 We are currently using several automated cutters, including our new water-jet which has improved our cutting definition.

 XII.
 Express Production Categories